Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • Key Features:

-• Used in civil lawsuits, including debt collection, contract disputes, and foreclosure matters.
+• Used in Florida civil lawsuits, including debt collection, contract disputes, and foreclosure matters.

 • Requires documentation of specific and reasonable search efforts.